 A ticket to “Dorking Stations” is valid to all three stations, direct or via Redhill.
 Slightly cheaper “Southern Only” tickets are available from Victoria to Dorking (Main) on the direct route.

-If you want to abandon the walk, Compass 32 runs along the A25 between Guildford, Wotton, Dorking and Redhill, up to around 6pm (hourly Mon–Sat; two-hourly Sun & BH).
+If you want to abandon the walk, Compass 32 runs along the A25 between Guildford, Wotton, Dorking and Redhill, up to around 6pm (hourly Mon–Sat and two-hourly Sun & BH, when operated by Buses Excetera).
 There is also a two-hourly service from Abinger Common to Dorking (Mon–Fri only), Metrobus 22.

-Take the train nearest to 09:30 from Victoria or Waterloo direct to Dorking (Main), or the train nearest to 10:00 for the Short Walk.
-Alternatively, take a train via Redhill which connects with the service arriving at Dorking West between 10:30 & 11am.
+If convenient, take a train via Redhill connecting with a service arriving at Dorking West between 10:30 & 11am.
+Otherwise, take the train nearest to 09:30 from Victoria or Waterloo direct to Dorking (Main), or the train nearest to 10:00 for the Short Walk.

 Except on Mondays when it is closed, the suggested lunch stop on the Main Walk (requiring a short detour) is the Stephan Langton (01306-730775) at Friday Street, after 8½ km‡.
 It serves food until 3pm (4pm Sun, but often fully booked) and has an interesting selection of local beers from the Tillingbourne Brewery, in Shere.